emilyncosta/UNIFESP_NTM_newspecies-nf/README.md

 ## Credits

-UNIFESP_LABMICOBACT/ntm_mterrae_nf was originally written by abhi18av.
+UNIFESP_LABMICOBACT/ntm_mterrae_nf was originally written by Abhinav Sharma (@abhi18av).

 We thank the following people for their extensive assistance in the development of this pipeline:
+Luciano Antonio Digiampietri (@digiampietri), Edson Filho Machado Silvia (@edsonmachado) and Emilyn Costa Conceicao (@emilyncosta)

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->